Telugu cinema: Dubbed films

 The 1949 film Keelu Gurram was the first Telugu film to be dubbed into the Tamil language, being subsequently released under the name Maya Kudhirai.
 According to the Andhra Pradesh Film Chamber of Commerce, "as per the Judgement of Supreme Court in Ashirwad Films in W.P.(Civil) No.709 there will be no difference in taxation of films between the dubbed films coming in from other states and the films produced in the Telugu States".
-Aarya movie was later dubbed to Malayalam.

-Distribution
+Distribution territories

-The Telugu-speaking areas are broadly divided into three areas for the purposes of Film Distribution, namely, Nizam, Ceded and Andhra.
-Nizam alone contributes to nearly 45% of the revenue.
+The Telugu-speaking areas are broadly divided into three areas for the purposes of film distribution, namely, Nizam, Ceded and Andhra.

-Telugu film distribution territories
+Domestic territories

-Apart from the above, there is also an emerging Overseas territory, especially United States which accounts for a significant amount of revenue.
+From the above territories, Nizam is known for the highest earnings.